Rosanna Raymond: Career

 In the 2023 New Year Honours, Raymond was appointed a Member of the New Zealand Order of Merit, for services to Pacific art.

 Works by Raymond are held in the collection of the Museum of New Zealand Te Papa Tongarewa and the Auckland Art Gallery Toi o Tāmaki.

+Personal life

+In the 1980s she was married to fashion photographer Kerry Brown.